alialkhatib/alialkhatib.github.io/_posts/2024-08-24-eight-stages.md

 ### Background

-As far as I can tell, it's often attributed to Kim TallBear, who has since deleted her Twitter account, but she fortunately also published [a paper where she pointed out that she didn't create the image and instead saw it on Twitter][KTB_paper].
+As far as I can tell, it's often attributed to Dr. Kim TallBear, who has since deleted her Twitter account, but she fortunately also published [a paper where she pointed out that she didn't create the image and instead saw it on Twitter][KTB_paper].
 She apparently saw it posted by someone who went by @pazuzumycete (now deleted), who may have created the graphic or may not have.

 ... and since I was working with the text a lot, I ended up putting it in a latex file.
 If you want that text, it's [here][tex]; it produces a PDF much like this: